2015 Zürich cantonal elections: Executive Council

-Note: percentages here are calculated based on the amount of valid votes (excluding blank and invalid votes) so that the absolute majority is at exactly 50%, but may result in candidates reaching over 100% of the valid votes.
+Note: percentages here are calculated based on the number of valid votes (excluding blank and invalid votes) so that the absolute majority is at exactly 50%, but may result in candidates reaching over 100% of the valid votes.

 This election was an upset in the opposite direction than 2011.
 CVP candidate Sylvia Steiner regained the CVP's seat while overtaking both Carmen Walker Späh and Jacqueline Fehr, who were expected to perform better.
 Green candidate Martin Graf lost his seat by a margin of six thousand votes behind Jacqueline Fehr.

 Thomas Heiniger topped the polls with over 82%, overtaking Mario Fehr for first place.
 The four regular incumbents (Heiniger, M. Fehr, Stocker, and Kägi) were re-elected comfortably while the race was closer between the other candidates.
 Both SVP candidates saw their vote share slightly increase.

 The "top-5" ticket of bourgeois parties won in an upset, with five of the top six candidates, and flipping a fifth seat in the council.

 Results by district

 Cantonal Council

 The SVP retained its plurality of votes and seats in the council, and the social democrats maintained second place by gaining one seat.
-The liberals made the largest gains by far, gaining 8 seats, in what the Tages-Anzeiger described as a "triumphant comeback" after "decades of decline".
+The liberals made the largest gains by far, gaining eight seats, in what the Tages-Anzeiger described as a "triumphant comeback" after "decades of decline".
 Both ecologist parties lost over a quarter of their seats, while the Alternative List gained two seats.
 The Liberals' gains allowed the "top-5" alliance of bourgeois parties (SVP, FDP, and CVP) to re-gain a majority, while giving them a larger influence within the alliance.